intel-analytics/ipex-llm/docs/mddocs/DockerGuides/vllm_docker_quickstart.md

 ### Quantization

-The accuracy of the quantitative model is reduced from FP16 to INT4, which effectively reduces the file size by about 70 %.
+Quantizing model from FP16 to INT4 can effectively reduce the model size loaded into gpu memory by about 70 %.
 The main advantage is lower delay and memory usage.
-Quantizing reduces the model’s precision from FP16 to INT4 which effectively reduces the file size by ~70%.
-The main benefits are lower latency and memory usage.

 #### IPEX-LLM